IJA Board of Directors

 Francine Compton

-(Sandy Bay Ojibway First Nations)
+(Sandy Bay Ojibway First Nation) Associate Director

-Francine Compton joins NAJA from the Canadian Broadcasting Corporation, where she served as a producer for CBC Indigenous in Winnipeg.
+Francine Compton joins IJA from the Canadian Broadcasting Corporation, where she served as a producer for CBC Indigenous in Winnipeg.
 Before CBC, Compton served as executive producer for the Aboriginal Peoples Television Network, APTN National News for eastern Canada…

 Sheena Roetman